2–3 tree: Insertion

 Insertion maintains the balanced property of the tree.

 To insert into a 2-node, the new key is added to the 2-node in the appropriate order.

 To insert into a 3-node, more work may be required depending on the location of the 3-node.
 If the tree consists only of a 3-node, the node is split into three 2-nodes with the appropriate keys and children.

 If the target node is a 3-node whose parent is a 2-node, the key is inserted into the 3-node to create a temporary 4-node.
 In the illustration, the key 10 is inserted into the 2-node with 6 and 9.
 The middle key is 9, and is promoted to the parent 2-node.
 This leaves a 3-node of 6 and 10, which is split to be two 2-nodes held as children of the parent 3-node.

 If the target node is a 3-node and the parent is a 3-node, a temporary 4-node is created then split as above.
 This process continues up the tree to the root.
 If the root must be split, then the process of a single 3-node is followed: a temporary 4-node root is split into three 2-nodes, one of which is considered to be the root.
 This operation grows the height of the tree by one.

+Deletion

+Deleting a key from a non-leaf node can be done by replacing it by its immediate predecessor or successor, and then deleting the predecessor or successor from a leaf node.
+Deleting a key from a leaf node is easy if the leaf is a 3-node.
+Otherwise, it may require creating a temporary 1-node which may be absorbed by reorganizing the tree, or it may repeatedly travel upwards before it can be absorbed, as a temporary 4-node may in the case of insertion.
+Alternatively, it's possible to use an algorithm which is both top-down and bottom-up, creating temporary 4-nodes on the way down that are then destroyed as you travel back up.
+Deletion methods are explained in more detail in the references.